History

 was built in their garden in Pyle Street (the street behind the present building) as part of

-the "General Baptist" movement in the South of England which later evolved into Unitarianism.
+the "General Baptist" movement in the South of England.
+The General Baptists later became influenced by Unitarian thinking.

 A new Meeting House was built on the High Street in 1774.

-The front you see today was added in 1825 and this extension includes an organ loft
+The front facade you see today was added in 1825 and this extension includes an organ loft

 and gallery.